airbus/scikit-decide/docs/contribute.md

 ## Setting up your development environment

-### Prerequisite: minizinc  (optional)

-If you plan to use wrapped [discrete-optimization](https://github.com/airbus/discrete-optimization) solvers based on [minizinc](https://www.minizinc.org/), you need first to install minizinc binary (version greater than 2.8) and update the `PATH` environment variable so that it can be found by Python.
-See [minizinc documentation](https://www.minizinc.org/doc-latest/en/installation.html) for more details.

 ### Installing from source in developer mode

 > **Disclaimer**: The following process has only been tested on Linux/MacOS platforms.